jfcloutier/karma_system/design_notes/policies.md

 #### Impacting a more belief

-A `more` belief expresses that more of an object was counted than another.
+A `more` belief expresses that there is more of than another in its umwelt.

-To initiate or teminate a more belief, a CA's policy would direct its umwelt belief to initiate or to terminate a compared, counted belief.
+To initiate or teminate a more belief, a CA's policy would direct its umwelt to initiate or to terminate a compared, count belief.

 To persist a more belief, a CA's policy would direct its umwelt CAs to persist both compared counts.

+#### Impacting a coincidence belief

+A `coincidence` belief captures the fact that two or more umwelt beliefs are consistently observed together.

+A coincidence belief can be intentionally initiated by initiating all missing co-occuring umwelt beliefs.

+A coincidence belief be persisted by persisting all the co-occuring umwelt beliefs.

+A coincidence belief be terminated by terminating any of the co-occuring umwelt beliefs.

 #### Impacting a trend belief

 A `trend` belief captures how a given kind of observed belief is changing across the latest timeframes of the CA, for example, "distance keeps diminishing" is a "down" trend.

-To initiate a trend belief, a CA policy could change the ordinal value of a started belief.
+To initiate a trend belief, a CA policy could change the ordinal value of the trending umwelt belief.
 To persist a trend belief, a CA's policy would direct its umwelt to **further** the trend.
 To terminate a trend belief, a CA's policy would direct its umwelt to **disrupt** the trend.